 The final color of this bubbly cocktail depends on your gin, the color of the Meyer lemons, and the color of your sparkling wine (blush versus regular).
 Here's what you'll need to make this Meyer Lemon French 75 cocktail:

-- Your favorite gin - I used Empress 1908 Gin, one of my favorites.
+- Your favorite gin - This Lemon Meyer French 75 is made with Empress 1908 Gin, giving a dreamy lavender color and fantastic flavor!
 It has a lovely all-natural indigo hue as well as an earthy flavor.
 It's also gluten-free and vegan-friendly.
 Be sure to check out Empress 1908 Gin near you!

 - Your favorite sparkling wine - this does not need to be expensive champagne, which is better enjoyed by itself.
 Prosecco, Cremant, Espumante, or Cava are great choices.
 I chose a vegan-friendly and affordable sparkling wine that I enjoy drinking.